gitgit-hooray/finalCapstone/README.md

 ## Usage
 After installing the project, you can use it as follows:

-Run the main Python scripts:
+Run the main Python scripts in terminal:

-This is the original codebase with comments
+This script is the original codebase with comments
 ```bash
 python sentiment_analysis.py
 ```
-This is an alternative version with more detailed comments explaining the code.
+This script is an alternative version with more detailed comments explaining the code.

 This is to improve understanding as a learning process and for more clarity on why certain code was used.
 ```bash
 python sentiment_analysis_detailed.py